WHAT TO DO IN BUDVA – TOP ACTIVITIES

 It is well known as a party and beach destination – I did not party and did not spend much time on the beach – because Budva has much more to offer.

 The town has a beautiful old town, mentioned in the historical records as the “Town of Illyria” more than two-and-a-half thousand years ago, with historic buildings, city walls, and more.
 The area is probably the busiest place.

 - If you want to spend time at the beach, bring your swimming clothes with you.

 - However, if you want to spend most of your time at the beach, then the summer months are probably the best time to visit.
 However, it gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).

 - By car, it is also very easy to get to Sveti Stefan.
 However, you can also get to Sveti Stefan by bus – it is quite easy and affordable.

-WHAT TO DO IN BUDVA IN 1 DAY
+THINGS TO DO IN BUDVA IN A DAY OR TWO

 So, let´s get started with the best places to visit and the top things to see in Budva.

 Stroll Stari Grad – Old Town

 The Old Town is surrounded by medieval walls, with a fortress, towers, and gates.
 Over the centuries, it has been damaged several times.
 The most severe damage happened in an earthquake in 1667, but another bad one in 1979 destroyed parts of the old town.

 The old town is a lovely representation of an old, European town – cute and charming.
 However, it surely is not as impressive as Dubrovnik.